2022 East Central Tigers football team: Schedule

-Offseason
+Preseason

 Coaching changes

 On March 12, 2022, head coach Al Johnson was hired to be Wisconsin's running backs coach, with offensive coordinator Kris McCullough being named the Tigers' interim head coach.
 McCullough was 26 at the time, making him the youngest head coach in all of college football.
 The interim tag was removed mid-season, with McCullough being hired as the full-time head coach on October 27.

-Preseason

 GAC coaches poll

 The GAC coaches preseason poll was released on August 2, 2022.
 The Tigers were predicted to finish sixth in the conference.